Listening: The Best Free Tool to Improve Project Outcomes

 So why are making a big deal out of it?

-First of All, Have You Seen LSTN?
+First of All, Did You Miss LSTN?

 If you don’t know, that’s Nick — he works for Bounteous as a client service director.
 His direct role is making sure companies that work with Bounteous are successful, eliminating the traditional choke points that might get in the way, whether that means focusing on big-picture objectives or making sure feedback gets to the right team.